 S455 Tax Rates & Directors’ Loan Account

-What is S455 Tax?
+What is the S455 Tax?

-Directors can lend and borrow money from the companies that are operated personally or by family.
+Directors can lend and borrow money from companies that are operated personally or by family.
 When a director of a company borrows from the company, the borrowed money is recorded in a director’s loan account.
-The director may either clear the loan by paying back money taken from the company or by crediting dividends or salary to the account.

-In case, if the director is unable to clear his loan account and can’t pay it back within nine months at the end of the year, then the company is liable to pay an amount of corporation tax known as S455 tax.
+In case, the director is unable to clear his loan account and can’t pay it back within nine months at the end of the year, then the company is liable to pay an amount of corporation tax known as S455 tax.
 Let’s find out the S455 tax rates!

 What are the S455 Tax Rates?